R4d0slav/Computer-Vision/Advanced-Tracking/README.md

 - Compute new state of the object as a weighted sum of particle states.
 Use the normalized particle weights as weights in the sum.

+## Example of using Particle Tracker with NCV motion model

 https://github.com/R4d0slav/Computer-Vision/assets/60989050/fd9d51c1-1934-400b-9c6b-f45489a18404